Homemade Chocolate from Cacao Beans + How to Make Cacao Paste at Home

 If you are using a food processor, you might need to open it a couple of times during the process and scrape the cacao from the edges to get everything nicely processed into a smooth cacao paste.

-Before using the beans to make cacao mass, you will need to remove all the husks.
+Before using the beans to make cacao paste and later chocolate, you will need to remove all the husks.
 Once they are hulled, the beans need to be heated in an oven to soften the cacao butter in them and make them easier to blend.
 I usually heat them for around ten minutes at 100 – 150 °C (210-300 °F).

 When you blend the cacao beans into a smooth paste, you can pour the paste into a mould, leave it in the fridge to harden and store it for later.
 This is called cacao paste, cacao liquor or cacao mass, and it is the first product derived from cacao beans in the chocolate production process.
 It can be considered the purest form of chocolate.